Article · Mar 20, 2026

 Can I detect this bug at build time with TypeScript?

 Not by default.
-The Supabase TypeScript SDK types accept any string for `onConflict`; it is not validated against the actual schema.
-If you generate types from your Supabase project via the `supabase gen types typescript` command, the constraint information is included in the generated types but the upsert call site does not check against it.
-A custom type helper that constrains `onConflict` to known column sets is doable; I have not seen one in the wild yet.
+The Supabase TypeScript SDK accepts any string for `onConflict`; it is not validated against the actual schema.
+Running `supabase gen types typescript` includes constraint information in the generated types, but the upsert call site does not check against it.
+A custom type helper that constrains `onConflict` to known column sets is doable, but I have not seen one in the wild.

 Should I write a CI check for it?

 Yes.
-The simplest version is a Node script in CI that loads the generated types, greps the codebase for `onConflict:` references, and verifies each one matches a real UNIQUE constraint.
+The simplest version is a Node script that loads the generated types, greps the codebase for `onConflict:` references, and verifies each one matches a real UNIQUE constraint.
 About fifty lines.
+Run it on every PR that touches either the migrations folder or any client code that calls `.upsert`.
 It pays for itself the first time a migration would have shipped a silent break.
-Run it on every PR that touches either the migrations folder or any client code that calls `.upsert`.

 Does Drizzle or Prisma have the same problem?